jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 ---
 Jenkins X was the star of the show at DevOps World | Jenkins World 2019.
 In this article I will share with you the dozen key things I learned about this exciting new cloud native CI/CD tool.
-Even if you never use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application on Kubernetes.
+Beyond its capabilities as a CI/CD tool, Jenkins X also provides an excellent example of how to architect a cloud native application on Kubernetes.

 Jenkins X is a completely new CI/CD system that shares little but its name with the existing Jenkins.
 Jenkins X incorporates the best practices from the *State of DevOps* reports and the seminal book, *Accelerate* by [Nicole Forsgren](https://twitter.com/nicolefv), [Jez Humble](https://twitter.com/jezhumble) and [Gene Kim](https://twitter.com/RealGeneKim).